linuxfandudeguy/webshell/README.md

 WebShell uses the `child_process.exec` export to run commands.

-The backend it uses to run commands is available as a zip file.

 > **NOTE**: WebShell Should not be used for complicated tasks due to its restrictions.